 Unfortunately, leaving a breastfed baby can be a little bit more challenging.
 Get your baby used to drinking from a bottle, but also know that some babies will simply wait for you to return.
 Know that this is normal, and that baby will make up for it.
 In the middle of the night.
 Yay.

 Regardless, you are a busy mom and you need the right tools to make pumping quick and (sort of) painless.
-You can my 5 pumping must-haves and read all of my tips for returning to work and breastfeeding.
+You can learn more about my 5 pumping must-haves and read all of my tips for returning to work and breastfeeding.

-Remember that some time away is good for your well-being
+Remember that some time away is good for you.

 Becoming a mom doesn’t mean that that role defines you.
 Don’t feel bad about taking care of YOU.